(12) Provisions, Contingent liabilities and Contingent Assets

 44.2 Credit Risk:

 Credit risk arises from the possibility that counter party may not be able to settle their obligations as agreed.
-The Company
+The Company is exposed to credit risk from its operating activities (primarily trade receivables).

-a) Trade Receivables:- Customer credit risk is managed based on Company's established policy, procedures and controls.
-The Company periodically assesses the financial reliability of customers, taking into account the financial
+a) Trade Receivables: Customer credit risk is managed based on Company's established policy, procedures and controls.
+The Company periodically assesses the financial reliability of customers, taking into account the financial conditions, current economic trends, and analysis of historical bad debts and aging of trade receivables.
+Individual credit risk limits are set accordingly.

-The credit risk from the organized and bigger buyers is reduced by securing bank guarantees/letter of credits/part advance payments/post dated cheques.
+The credit risk from the organized and bigger buyers is reduced by securing bank guarantees / letter of credits / part advance payments / post dated cheques.
 The outstanding's of different parties are reviewed periodically at different level of organization.
 The outstanding from the trade segment is secured by two tier security - security deposit from the dealer himself, and our business associates who manage the dealers are also responsible for the outstanding from any of the dealers in their respective region.
 Impairment analysis is performed based on historical data at each reporting period on an individual basis.
 For aging of trade receivables refer note 12.

 b) Financial Instruments and Deposits with Banks: The Company considers factors such as track record, size of institution, market reputation and service standards to select the bank with which balances and deposits are maintained.
 Generally, balances are maintained with the institutions with which the Company has also availed borrowings.
 The Company does not maintain significant cash and deposit balances other than those required for its day to day operation.